 A fourth piece is the establishment and marketing of destination culture, which can be either deliberative or “random”.
-What I mean here is that deliberative setting of destination culture is where there is a conscious planned effort to identify and define what the place stands for and what expectations are set in the minds of potential travellers.
-This includes branding, choice of destination descriptors, images used and the tone of marketing material which industry and agency partners create.
+What I mean here is that the deliberative setting of destination culture is where there is a conscious planned effort to identify and define what the place stands for and what expectations are set in the minds of potential travellers.
+This includes branding, choice of destination descriptors, images used, and the tone of marketing material which industry and agency partners create.

 The “random” (for want of a better word) elements of destination culture influence are the social media posts, the broader media stories about the place, the word of mouth and the destination reputation – only some of which can or arguably should be influenced by anything other than the experience offered.

-The final element is the regulatory framework, which is pretty broad – Federal and State legislation; license and permitting; development planning frameworks; codes of practice and the like.
+The final element is the regulatory framework, which is pretty broad – Federal and State legislation; license and permitting; development planning frameworks; codes of practice, and the like.

 Our approach has been to try to participate in every one of these five areas.
-If we are only active in the first two then with a small scale business catering for less than 2% of visitors to the Island, we can have very little influence over things which ultimately impact our visitor’s experience, our commercial success and our long term sustainability.
+If we are only active in the first two then with a small scale business catering for less than 2% of visitors to the Island, we can have very little influence over things which ultimately impact our visitor’s experience, our commercial success, and our long term sustainability.

-We try hard to influence the direction of our industry and the behavior of both the operators with whom we share the destination and that of our guests – whether they be on a guided experience or self-driving, and happen to be at the same place at the same time.
+We try hard to influence the direction of our industry and the behaviour of both the operators with whom we share the destination and that of our guests – whether they be on a guided experience or self-driving, and happen to be at the same place at the same time.

 At present there is significant alignment between community values and those of the visitor population – that is, people come to Kangaroo Island for the same reasons why we as locals choose to live here.
-This has been recognised in the design of our development plan, the content of strategic tourism plans and those of key agencies.
+This has been recognised in the design of our development plan, the content of strategic tourism plans, and those of key agencies.
 It is also reflected in the establishment – 15 years ago – of the Tourism Optimisation Management Model (TOMM).